 The innate immune system originally evolved as a measure to defend tissues against pathogens but has now adapted to be triggered by damaged proteins from the host.
 Our laboratory has been investigating the role of the innate immune system in cardiac injury in an effort to understand its regulatory control and to develop measures to improve cardiac tissue repair.
 So far, we have demonstrated that heart failure results from excessive inflammatory responses originating with the activation of cell surface toll-like receptors (TLR) including MyD88 (Fuse, 2005),IRAK4 (Maekawa, 2009; Valaperti, 2013) or IRF3 (de Couto, 2014).
 This disproportionate immune response contributes to increased cell death, detrimental matrix transitions, inhibition of angiogenesis, attenuated progenitor cell mobilization and high mortality.
 On the other hand, up regulation of negative regulators of innate immunity such as A20 (Li, 2007) or cellular FLICE inhibitory protein (cFLIP) (Li, 2010) leads to improved cardiac function and survival.

 However, because the innate immune system is essential for defence against infection, the direct mediators of this pathway are unlikely to be viable long-term therapeutic targets.
 We have, therefore, sought to identify critical intrinsic modulators of innate immune/TLR signalling that effect magnitude of inflammatory response.
-We expect the expression of such regulators to increase specifically following MI.
-Thus, we have taken a systems approach, examining gene expression and proteomic analyses in both murine models and humans to identify novel candidates that modulate innate immune activation of cardiac inflammation and remodelling in the post-MI heart.
+We expect the expression of such regulators to increase in response to cardiac injury.
+Thus, we have taken a systems approach, examining gene expression and proteomic analyses in both murine models and humans to identify novel candidates that modulate innate immune activation of cardiac inflammation and remodelling, such as following pressure overload (hypertension) or MI.
 Informatics analyses revealed, with high probability, multiple potential candidates with significant biological effect and which are modulators of innate immunity.
 Notable discoveries include a novel signaling network which requires interaction of mitochondrial stress sensors such as MAVS with innate receptor complexes including NOD1 (Lin, 2020) in response to pressure overload.
 Using our multidisciplinary approach, uncovering more detailed molecular interactions may identify higher-precision treatment strategies to limit disease progression.